Jitendra Haripal: Professional life

-After this another bad thing happened.
-Due to huge popularity of the song, the cassette company signed him for 3 years, with the option of a two-year extension.
-Thereafter the company went into a lockout, then closed and ownership transferred.
-Due to contract, he could not perform for anybody else and his royalties stopped.
-He got only around Rs.
-10,000.
+He subsequently faced contractual difficulties.
+Owing to the song's popularity, the cassette company signed him for three years with the option of a two-year extension.
+The company later went into lockout, closed, and was transferred to new ownership.
+Under the terms of his contract, he could not perform for other labels, and his royalties stopped; he received only around ₹10,000.
+He was supported by Satyanarayan Mohanty of Jharsuguda, who drew the attention of the Government of Odisha to the matter of monthly honoraria for Padma awardees.

 Although he rose to fame because of the Rangabati Song, which was in pure Sambalpuri dialect, he has not restricted himself to Sambalpuri folk music only.
 He used to listen folk music from everywhere.
-He is a versatile musician who understands and sings folk songs of various dialect such as Sambalpuri (Kosli Language, Bhojpuri, Odia, Chhattisgarhi and Dhakia Bengali music.
+He is a musician who understands and sings folk songs of various dialect such as Sambalpuri (Kosli Language, Bhojpuri, Odia, Chhattisgarhi and Dhakia Bengali music.

-Interesting Incident
+Public reception

-"A crowd recognised him at Batapur railway station.
-It refused to let the train move until Haripal sang Rangabati Song.
-Finally, the train driver asked him to sing a few lines so that the train can move!"
+According to one account, a crowd that recognised him at Batapur railway station refused to allow the train to depart until he sang Rangabati; the driver eventually asked him to sing a few lines so that the train could continue its journey.